Hurricane Nicole (2022): Florida

 Nicole brought major storm surge flooding to Florida's east coast.
 Nearly 50 coastal condominiums, single-family homes and hotels in Volusia County, previously damaged by Hurricane Ian six weeks earlier, collapsed or were put at danger of collapsing due to severe beach erosion caused by the two storms.
-Additionally, in St. Johns County, the surging ocean damaged a 6 to 7 mi section of State Road A1A and swamped parts of St. Augustine.
-Significant damage to the A1A also occurred in neighboring Flagler County.
+Additionally, in St. Johns County, the surging ocean damaged a 6 to 7 mi section of State Road A1A and flooded parts of St. Augustine.
+In neighboring Flagler County, A1A collapsed for a second time since Ian due to the dunes being eroded.
 An initial cost estimate of property damage in Volusia and Flagler counties combined exceeds $500 million.
 On the morning of November 10, the ocean water level in Jacksonville was 3.58 ft above high tide, surpassing the record of 3.21 ft set by Hurricane Matthew in 2016.
 Storm surge of 1 to 2 ft also occurred on the western coast of the Florida, causing minor impacts.

 There were five indirect deaths in Florida as a result of Nicole.
 Two people were killed after being electrocuted by downed power lines in Conway.
 Two people were killed in a crash on Florida's Turnpike.
 Another person was found dead in Cocoa on a yacht.

 While the strongest sustained winds of Nicole likely weakened below hurricane force before reaching the coast, wind gusts at or near hurricane strength were recorded at multiple weather stations as Nicole came ashore, including 75 mph at Port St. John and 72 mph at Melbourne; inland, a wind gust of 66 mph was recorded at Orlando.
 The highest wind gust, 100 mph, was recorded atop Launch Complex 39B at the Kennedy Space Center, where Artemis 1 was on the pad.
 The rocket suffered minor damage, but was cleared for launch by NASA following repairs, and was successfully launched on November 16.

 Human remains at what is believed to be a Native American burial site on South Hutchinson Island were unearthed by storm erosion, near the point of landfall.
 Previously, hurricanes Dorian, in 2019, and Sandy, in 2012, unearthed centuries old bones of Native Americans in that same general area.

 Much of Florida experienced heavy rains, gusty winds, and power outages as Nicole moved across the state.
 More than 300,000 homes and businesses lost power statewide.